-In what follows, we will speak of Pareto efficiency in terms of the agents in the kidney exchange problem, namely the paired patients and donors who are available to participate in the kidney exchange.
-Given a kidney exchange problem, a matching is Pareto efficient if there is no other matching which is weakly preferred by all patients and donors and strictly preferred by at least one patient-donor pair.
+patients and donors who are available to participate in the kidney exchange.
+Given a kidney exchange problem, a matching is Pareto efficient if there is no other matching that is weakly preferred by all patients and donors and strictly preferred by at least one patient-donor pair.
 A kidney exchange mechanism is efficient if it always selects a Pareto efficient matching among the participants present at any given time.

-Theorem 1 Consider a chain selection rule such that any w-chain selected at a non-terminal round remains in the procedure and thus the kidney at its tail remains available for the next round.
+THEOREM 1.
+Consider a chain selection rule such that any w-chain selected at a nonterminal round remains in the procedure, and thus the kidney at its tail remains available for the next round.
 The TTCC mechanism, implemented with any such chain selection rule, is efficient.

-Chain selection rules that remove a selected w-chain before termination of the algorithm, on the contrary, may yield Pareto inefficient outcomes.
+Chain selection rules that remove a selected w-chain before termination of the algorithm, on the contrary, may yield Paretoinefficient outcomes.